marcelofcastro/PowerFlow_OpenIPSL/docs/guide.md

 python3 main.py
 ```

-The python command may vary depending on version and on operative system, but when the appropriate command is used, the user should see the following widget window.
+Note: the python command may vary depending on version and on operative system, but when the appropriate command is used, the user should see the following widget window.

 ![Tool's Main Window](images/tool.png)